 People can fall together for the wrong reasons.

-I knew you when we were fleeing from ourselves and we were damned to the booze and the drugs.
+I knew you when we were fleeing from ourselves and we were damn to the booze and the drugs.
 Everything we held precious had turn to shit and instead of curling up and dying.

 We found salvation in each other arms.
 We were seeking and finding things that were leading us into a inferno of no return.
 Where saints and sinners find similar corridors of the shade of love promises that cannot be kept.

 We laid in beds of hidden rooms in the dark motels seizing the last grasp at desperate needs.
 We learned too late.
 The flesh demand payment.
 When two people are twisted up their last hope, bodies pressed together trying to find redemption where there is none.
 We didn’t know.
 Can’t find a savior when you cannot be together in the light.